Updated Date : 10.06.2024

 7. Suleymaniye Mosque

-The most famous and known mosque for a traveler in Istanbul without question is the Blue Mosque.
-Of course, the Blue Mosque deserves its fame, but there are more than 3000 mosques in Istanbul.
-The biggest mosque in Istanbul is Suleymaniye Mosque, and it is also on the heritage list of UNESCO.
+The most famous and known mosque for a traveler in istanbul without question is the Blue Mosque.
+Of course, the Blue Mosque deserves its fame, but there are more than 3000 mosques in istanbul.
+The biggest mosque in istanbul is Suleymaniye Mosque, and it is also on the heritage list of UNESCO.
 Suleymaniye Mosque was constructed as a complex, and inside the complex, there are universities, schools, hospitals, libraries, and many more.
-Also, it offers a unique view from the top of one of the highest hills in Istanbul.
-For a fast lunch, you can choose Erzincanlı Ali Baba Restaurant, which operates since the year 1924 in the same place for its quite famous beans with rice.
+Also, it offers a unique view from the top of one of the highest hills in istanbul.
+For a fast lunch, you can choose Erzincanli Ali Baba Restaurant, which operates since the year 1924 in the same place for its quite famous beans with rice.

 Opening Hours: Every day from 08:00 to 21:30.